From Me to We: Creating Change through Contribution

 Increasing Contribution levels, Increasing Success

-When companies choose to measure contribution rather than performance and develop the mindset and behaviours to support that choice, increased potential, and opportunity natural follows.
+When companies choose to measure contribution rather than performance and develop the mindset and behaviours to support that choice, increased potential, and opportunity naturally follows.

 People want to be employed in rewarding jobs, where they are trusted and valued, working in companies they are proud to be a part of.
 By helping managers to think differently, through independent coaching and learning, negative behaviours can be eroded.